Garden Pond Ideas

 25. Small Raised Garden Pond

-This small raised garden pond is the perfect way to encourage wildlife and still keep plenty of space on your patio.
+This small raised pond is the perfect way to create a welcoming habitat for wildlife whilst still keeping plenty of space on your patio.
 It takes up little room against the wall but creates loads of impact.

 This raised pond might seem small, but it’s enough to attract all kinds of flying insects and birds to your home.
 It’s the perfect pond solution for urban areas and new builds.